wp-plugins/traffic-manager/readme.txt

 * see statistics on users browsing your website;
 * see statistics on web crawler;
+* see statistics on web crawler;
 * inform Google, Bing, etc. when your site is updated;
+* geolocate the visits on your site;
+* configure your statistics cookies to be in conformity with the CNIL regulations;
 * configure Google Analytics;
 * add sitemap.xml information on your website;